Skip to content

 • Admin, to manage users and spaces

-The Security section includes options to help organizations enhance security and control user access.
+The security section includes options to help organizations enhance security and control user access.

-Go to SSO Settings to set up single sign-on (SSO) to centralize and secure authentication.
+Select SSO Settings to set up single sign-on (SSO) to centralize and secure authentication.

 Learn more about white-labeling.